 The SCANCOR-Weatherhead Partnership, launched in the fall of 2016, explores the role of corporations—and other formal organizations—in the creation of international, social, environmental, economic, and political conventions and norms.
 The project is based on a visiting scholars program at the Weatherhead Center that welcomes faculty who use the tools of organizational science to work on international topics.

-This four-year project, led by Faculty Associate and Sociology Professor Frank Dobbin, partners the Weatherhead Center with the Scandinavian Consortium for Organizational Research (SCANCOR)—a membership-supported nonprofit organization funded by leading universities and business schools from Scandinavia.
+This eight-year project, led by Government Professor Torben Iversen, partners the Weatherhead Center with the Scandinavian Consortium for Organizational Research (SCANCOR)—a membership-supported nonprofit organization funded by leading universities and business schools in Scandinavia.

 In recent years, the boundaries of the state have changed dramatically around the world, with the privatization of state activities, from transport services to pension provision to education.
 As a result, corporations and nonprofits have expanded and even adapted their operations and relationships with state entities.
 For example, multinational firms and global corporate networks have increasingly worked to define civil rights, environmental norms, labor practices, and economic ideals globally.

 There has also been dramatic change in the structure of the corporation, with transnational outsourcing of activities ranging from production to software development to legal services.
 Some describe this as the atomization of the corporation, as the headquarters of multinational firms—often in the industrialized Global North—direct commodity chains through contracts that extend around the world—especially in the Global South.